What Is Section 508? A Quick Guide to Section 508 Compliance

 WCAG conformance is currently voluntary.
 Section 508 compliance is mandatory for all U.S. federally-funded organizations and enforced through federal regulations.

-Achieving equal access through Section 508 compliance
+Achieving equal access in online courses through Section 508 compliance

 Wondering how to meet Section 508 compliance and provide technical assistance to those who need it?
 We’ll walk you through it!